-- 17. An ALS contact is defined as including one of the following. successful: IV start, intubation, needle decompression, cardiac pacing, cardioversion, defibrillation, CPAP, or a medication given by the intern. - 18.
+- 17. An ALS contact is defined as including one of the following.
+Successful: IV start, intubation, needle decompression, cardiac pacing, cardioversion, defibrillation, CPAP, or a medication given by the intern. - 18.
 A capstone field internship close-out is scheduled with each student at the completion of all required hours.
-The student is responsible for scheduling the close-out meeting with the Clinical/Field Internship Coordinator in the final week of the field internship rotation. - 19.
+The student is responsible to schedule the close-out meeting with the Clinical/Field Internship Coordinator in the final week of the field internship rotation. - 19.
 For additional information, refer to the Paramedic Program Field Internship Manual. - 20.
 At or near the completion of the capstone field internship the student will be scheduled to complete the final summative cognitive exam and the final psychomotor scenario.
-If the student meets the criteria to allow a retest, the retesting must occur within XX business days of the initial attempt. - 21.
-The student may be dismissed at any point for failure to show satisfactory forward progression, failure to meet requirements established in a performance improvement plan, failure to obtain satisfactory ratings by the preceptor based on number of hours completed, failure to attend internship shifts as stipulated, failure to communicate with the preceptor and program Field Internship Coordinator, or other unsatisfactory performance. - 22.
-Students are expected to complete all internship hours, including the capstone portion of the internship, in the specified number of hours with no extension.
+In the event that the student meets the criteria to allow a retest, the retesting must occur within XX business days of the initial attempt. - 21.
+The student may be dismissed at any point in the field internship for failure to show satisfactory forward progression, failure to meet requirements established in a performance improvement plan, failure to obtain satisfactory ratings by the preceptor based on number of hours completed, failure to attend internship shifts as stipulated, failure to communicate with the preceptor and program Field Internship Coordinator, or other unsatisfactory performance. - 22.
+Students are expected to complete all capstone internship hours in the specified number of hours with no extension.